deltafactory/stratus-web-responder-weather/README.md

 Contact our [Help Desk](https://www.spectrumvoip.com) as we will need to work with you to get calls pointed at your Web responder.

+## Our Stratus platform has the possibility to use "Web Responders".

+For instance, if someone dials into a DID on our system, we can cause that call to interact with your web server via HTTP/S API calls.
+This sample queries a web API for weather data but it is not limited to just that.
+You could use it to query your backend databases, salesforce, or many other systems.

 ## This sample creates a Web Responder for our Stratus platform that:

 1. Causes Stratus to play an announcement and wait for a 5 digit US ZIP code.